andrewkramer/p4/readme.md

 [p4.eruditus12.xyz](http://p4.eruditus12.xyz)

 This site allows users to create, modify, and view custom timelines using wiki-style collaboration.
 Anyone can view any timeline, but only registered users can create and edit timelines.
 Each timeline contains characters, locations, and events.
-Characters and locations can be linked to ar removed from each event.
+Characters and locations can be linked to and removed from each event.

 The next version of this project would allow images to be uploaded for characters, locations, and events; and would allow timeline events to be filtered by character or location.